Stepping Into the Bigger Picture

-However, counselling and psychotherapy also has the potential to help you with some of the big-picture questions as well – “what’s important to me?” or “what do I want from my life?” or even “who do I want to go through life with?”
-These questions go beyond immediate problems and into the realm of transformation and restructure of the self.
+However, psychotherapy also has the potential to help you with some of the big-picture questions as well – “what’s important to me?” or “what do I want from my life?” or even “who do I want to go through life with?”
+These questions go beyond today's problems and into the realm of the bigger picture where transformation and restructure of the self can happen.

-We need to find time for the bigger questions
+We need to find time for the bigger picture

 Change and growth